jsx-eslint/eslint-plugin-react/docs/rules/jsx-pascal-case.md

 </_AllowedComponent>
 ```

-**WARNING:** Adding a leading underscore to the name of a component does **NOT** affect the visibilty or accessibility of that component.
+**WARNING:** Adding a leading underscore to the name of a component does **NOT** affect the visibility or accessibility of that component.
 Attempting to use leading underscores to enforce privacy of your components is an error.

 ## When Not To Use It